BMW Transmission Problems Explained

 - Drain Pan

 A BMW automatic transmission holds about 9.5 qt of ATF fluid.
 Total system capacity includes all the oil in the transmission, oil pan, and torque converter.
-If you will not flush the whole system but drain the oil pan, you need about 4.5 qt of oil.
+If you do not flush the whole system but drain the oil pan, you need about 4.5 qt of oil.

 iDrive Transmission Trouble Messages